 The Most Visited Mountain In All Of North America

-If you have seen the Garden Of The Gods then you will undoubtedly have noticed Pike's Peak in the background.
-However if you have not visited, Pike’s Peak and Garden of the Gods are located so close together I encourage you to visit both at the same time -- makes for the perfect way to kill an afternoon in Colorado Springs.
-And then when you come back down from the mountain, might as well go enjoy some tasty food and fresh home-brewed local beer at the Phantom Canyon Brewing Co in downtown Colorado Springs — another of my local favorites.) 😉
+Anyone that has visited the Garden Of The Gods will undoubtedly have noticed Pike’s Peak in the background.
+However if you have not visited, Pike’s Peak and Garden of the Gods are located so close together I encourage you to visit both at the same time — it’s the perfect way to spend an outdoor afternoon in Colorado Springs.
+(After you come back down from the mountain, reward yourself with some tasty food and fresh home-brewed beer at the Phantom Canyon Brewing Co in downtown Colorado Springs — another of my local favorites.) 😉

 Pike’s Peak gets its name from Zebulon Pike, an explorer who led a failed expedition up to the summit in 1806, but was not made a national historic landmark and park until 1961.
 It was home to a gold rush in the mid-1800s and was also the site that inspired Katherine Lee Bates to write the song “America The Beautiful.”

-If you don't stop to take a bunch of pictures, and don't get stuck behind that one obnoxiously slow vehicle, then it takes between 45-50 minutes to reach the summit.
-Up there you can be prepared for the temperatures to be up to 40° F colder than at the base 6,000 feet below.
-I went during September and despite the fact that is was about 75° in Colorado Springs, it was 30° and snowing at the summit of Pike's Peak!
-Additionally, due to the extreme elevation oxygen levels are only at 60% of what they are at sea level.
+If you don’t stop to take a bunch of pictures, and don’t get stuck behind that one obnoxiously slow vehicle, then it takes between 45-50 minutes to reach the top of Pike’s Peak.
+Be prepared for the temperatures to be up to 40°F colder at the summit than at the base 6,000 feet below.
+(That is more than 20°C of a difference.)
+It is September while it’s 75°F in Colorado Springs, it was 30° and snowing at the summit of Pike’s Peak!

 The summit is absolutely breathtaking.
 Literally.
 It is hard to breathe due to the extreme elevation and lack of oxygen.
 Even a short walk across the summit leaves you breathless.
-Having been up at extreme elevations before, seen volcanoes and mountains up close in Costa Rica and Hawaii and other places, but each one is unique in their own way.
-Pike's Peak not only has the history but also the Cog Railway that rolls all the way up to the station up top, a mere few feet from the gift shop and prime picture zone.
-While I have not experienced the railway myself first-hand -- you have to buy tickets at least a day, if not several, in advance -- I have heard that trip to the top is even more spectacular than by taking the tollway.
+Having been up at extreme elevations before, seen volcanoes and mountains up close in Costa Rica and Hawaii and other places, can honestly say that each one is unique in their own way.
+Pike’s Peak not only has the history but also the Cog Railway that rolls all the way up to the station up top, a mere few feet from the gift shop and prime picture zone.
+While I have not experienced the railway myself first-hand — you have to buy tickets at least a day, if not several, in advance — I have heard that trip to the top is even more spectacular than by taking the tollway.

 Before beginning the less-exciting trek down the mountain, make sure to grab a few souvenirs from the gift shop.
-The offer all of the usual postcards, shot glasses, t-shirts and clothing, information books, magnets, random trinkets, and everything else you have come to expect from gift shops around the world, as well as food!
-Something about the high altitude always make me hungry ;)
+The offer all of the usual postcards, shot glasses, t-shirts and clothing, information books, magnets, random trinkets, and everything else you have come to expect from gift shops around the world, even food!
+Something about being high always make me hungry 😉